iterative/studio-selfhosted/README.md

 ## Deployment

-Viewer is distributed via Iterative's private Docker registry as a set of pre-build images.
+Studio is distributed via Iterative's private Docker registry as a set of pre-built images.

-We assume that Docker Compose and K8s will be the most common environments Viewer will be deployed to on premise.
+We assume that Docker Compose and K8s will be the most common environments Studio will be deployed to on premise.

 ### Deploying using Docker Compose

 1. Your infrastructure needs to have
    [docker-compose v1.25 or newer](https://docs.docker.com/compose/install/) to
-   run Viewer.
+   run Studio.
 2. [Login to the private registry](https://docs.docker.com/engine/reference/commandline/login/)
    ```
    $ docker login -u <login> -p <password> docker.iterative.ai